Xilinx/Embedded-Design-Tutorials/docs/Performance/Performance_Benchmark/Dhrystone/README.md

   * Vivado Design Suite and Vitis tool
      - Visit https://www.xilinx.com/support/download.html for details on latest tool versions.
      - For more information on installation, refer to [UG1400 Vitis Unified Software Platform Embedded Software Development](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2020_2/ug1400-vitis-embedded.pdf).
-  * Scripts to create tutorial design are provided in the [Build Tutorial Design](#build-tutorial-design) section of this document.
+  * Scripts to create tutorial designs are provided in the [Build Tutorial Design](#build-tutorial-design) section of this document.
   * UART serial terminal recommended:
-     - Vitis serial Terminal or a terminal emulator program for UART (i.e. Putty or Tera Term) can be used to display valuable PLM log boot status and Dhrystone Benchmark logs.
+     - You can use Vitis serial Terminal or a terminal emulator program for UART (that is, Putty or Tera Term) to display valuable PLM log boot status and Dhrystone Benchmark logs.

 # Build Tutorial Design
 The following instructions detail how to build the Dhrystone Benchmark design and create the PDI/XSA.